Thunberg, wind farm protesters block Norwegian ministries | Headlines

 Owners of the Roan Vind and Fosen Vind farms include Germany's Stadtwerke Muenchen, Norwegian utilities Statkraft and TroenderEnergi, as well as Swiss firms Energy Infrastructure Partners and BKW.
 "We seek to find ... mitigation measures in dialogue with the reindeer herders and the ministry that ensure the operating basis and the Sami opportunity for cultural expression," Statkraft said in a statement to Reuters.

-Roan Vind on Monday told Reuters it trusted the energy ministry would find solutions allowing production of renewable energy to continue.
+Roan Vind on Monday told Reuters it trusted the energy ministry would find solutions to allow the production of renewable energy to continue.
 Utility BKW said it expected the wind turbines to remain in place, with compensatory measures to ensure the rights of the herders.

 Stadtwerke Muenchen declined to comment.